 Can you offer a step-by-step approach to creating a records retention policy for email?
-What are the most important
+What are the most important things to consider?

 When creating a records retention policy for your company's email, you need to take several things into consideration.